 It’s important to make this more than just another HR document new hires must sign.
 All employees should read and sign the WISP annually.
 The more your business stresses safe cyber habits, the more aware your employees will be.

 Policies and procedures are very important; but they are not enough.
-As cyberattacks have become more sophisticated and deceptive, it’s critical that you equip your team with basic security knowledge of what the threats are and how to identify the warning signs that might indicate a malicious attack.
+As cyber attacks have become more sophisticated and deceptive, it’s critical that you equip your team with basic security knowledge of what the threats are and how to identify the warning signs that might indicate a cybersecurity risk.
 If they don’t know what to look for, it’s hard to protect them… and your business.

-The only way to know whether security awareness training is working or not is through testing.
+The only way to know whether security awareness training and your mandated security solutions are working or not is through testing.
 This can be as simple as an employee security survey administered by your IT or HR team or random desk checks to verify adherence to physical access and password policies.

 Even better, ongoing testing can identify areas where more training is needed and provide more customized education.
 For example, our security training provides an online platform by which you can track individual employee training progress.
 This is used in conjunction with simulated phishing attacks where your employees are sent fake phishing email messages.
 If a person falls for the phishing test, they are automatically redirected to additional security training.

 Testing and enforcement does not have to be negative or derogatory.
 Focus on the intent of protecting both the business and the individual.
-Without actual application of the policies, even employees with the best of intentions may quickly let their guards down and become victims of an attack.
+Without actual application of the policies, even employees with the best of intentions may quickly let their guards down and become victims of a cyberattack.
 A training program or education platform is only effective if it is enforced.

-Your employees are one of your greatest assets and, simultaneously, your biggest IT security risk.
+As a business owner, your employees are one of your greatest assets and, simultaneously, your biggest IT security risk.
 The good news is that it doesn’t have to stay that way.
-Provide them with the knowledge and equip them with the tools to protect themselves and your business.
+Provide them with knowledge and equip them with the tools they need to protect themselves and your business's sensitive information.

-Train your employees to be data security assets, not threats!
+Want your employees to be data security assets, not threats?